New Mexico Dog Breeder Licensing Requirements

 Quick Summary

-New Mexico does not have a statewide dog breeder license.
-Instead, state law gives cities and counties the power to regulate animal breeding through local permits, kennel licenses, and zoning rules.
-Requirements and fees vary widely depending on where you live.
+New Mexico does not have a statewide dog breeder licensing law.
+Instead, the state gives cities and counties the authority to regulate dog breeding through local permits, kennel licenses, and hobby breeder permits.
+Requirements, fees, and thresholds vary significantly depending on your specific city or county, with many localities requiring permits when breeding dogs or keeping multiple animals.

-Threshold Set by local government (often 4-8 dogs)
+Threshold Set by local government (commonly 4-8 adult dogs)

-Regulatory Agency: Local city and county governments; New Mexico Livestock Board (animal health)
+Regulatory Agency: Local city and county governments; New Mexico Livestock Board (for animal health and disease control)

 Who Needs a License in New Mexico?